k2bd/firebasil/README.md

 The `AuthClient` class will use production GCP endpoints and routes for auth by default, unless the `FIREBASE_AUTH_EMULATOR_HOST` environment variable is set, in which case the defaults change to the emulator.
 This can be overridden in both cases by passing in `identity_toolkit_url`, `secure_token_url`, and `use_emulator_routes` explicitly.

+Common error codes are promoted to exception classes, so these can be directly handled in code without having to parse the error response body.

 ## Realtime Database (RTDB)

 [![RTDB Baseline](https://img.shields.io/github/milestones/progress/k2bd/firebasil/2)](https://github.com/k2bd/firebasil/milestone/2)